daiziyi/APUE_3e/README.md

 # APUE_3e
-some souce from &lt;Advanced Programming in the Unix Environemnt>(3rd edition); the process of learning Unix/Linux Programming
+1. some souce from &lt;<Advanced Programming in the Unix Environemnt>(3rd edition);
+2. the process of learning Unix/Linux Programming

+All copyright by the Authors(W.Richard Stevens, Stephen A. Rago) of <Advanced Programming in the Unix Environemnt>